 Top 3 Highlights

-Amira K.S.
-Barger, MBA, CVA, CFRE is an Executive Vice President at Edelman, providing senior Diversity, Equity & Inclusion (DEI) and Communications counsel to clients.
-She is a scholar-practitioner and thought leader who brings experience in strategic communications that reach stakeholders, mobilize the community and inspire action.
-At California State University East Bay, she serves as an adjunct professor in marketing and communications.
-She is a data-driven/data-informed, organizational architect who leverages design thinking to advance DEI and solve complex challenges.
+She is a multi-award-winning Executive Vice President at a global consulting firm, providing senior Diversity, Equity & Inclusion (DEI), and Communications counsel.
+She is a scholar-practitioner and thought leader who brings strategic communications experience that reaches stakeholders, mobilizes the community, and inspires action.
+She is a marketing, communications, and change management professor at California State University East Bay.
+She is a data-informed organizational architect who leverages design thinking to advance DEI and solve complex challenges.

 Contact Amira at: [email protected]; [email protected]